piebro/physarum-dataset/README.md

 # physarium-dataset

-Code for creating the [Physarium Latent Walk Dataset](https://www.kaggle.com/).
+Code for creating the [Physarium Latent Walk Dataset](https://www.kaggle.com/pietbroemmel/physarum-latent-walk).

 ## Recreation

-Install physarum util (TODO:link).
+Install [physarum util](https://github.com/piebro/physarum-util).
 Then I created 1000 images with random settings and logged them in random.log with physarum-util like this:

 ```bash
 cd physarum-util